java licensing

 Do we need a license if we run Java 8 without applying a security update after April 2020?

 Yes, most likely.
-It is advisable to review the Binary Code License Agreement (BCL) with legal counsel to confirm.
+Reviewing the Binary Code License Agreement (BCL) with legal counsel to confirm is advisable.

 Do third-party application vendors have restricted Java licenses?